Home | Site Index | Disclaimer | Email Me!

 Edmund Burke

 There are a variety of companies that interfere with the legitimate operation of small home-based businesses.
 These companies use legal jargon and various maneuvers to illegally shut down mom and pop businesses that have not violated any laws.
-We would also like to acknowledge that there are businesses that are legitimately engaged in the lawful proctection of their rights.
-However, many companies have adopted the stategy of attacking eBay auctions to show their muscle.
-Ebay sellers are easy targets.
+Note we say "mom and pop businesses".
+These people rarely go after big businesses that can afford to engage them in the legal arena.
+Why?
+Because they will lose.
+We would also like to acknowledge that there are businesses that are legitimately engaged in the lawful protection of their rights.
+However, far too many companies have adopted the strategy of attacking eBay and other online auctions to show their muscle. eBay and other internet sellers are easy targets.
 Most are small businesses that can't afford to fight back even when they have done nothing wrong.
+Legal representation is expensive even for small problems.
+The big law firms do not really care about these case because they do not generate the same sympathic points as other pro bono cases.
+Large law firms salivate over intellectual property cases because they generate really good revenue.

-Compare this: If one in every twenty persons arrested and sent to jail were innocent, and the government knew this and took no action to prevent this, the people would be outraged.
+Compare this: If one in every twenty persons arrested and sent to jail were innocent, and the government knew this, and the government took no action to prevent this, the people would be outraged.
 That's 5%.
 One in twenty.
 One study estimated that up to 30% of all eBay auction terminations under the VeRO Program are questionable and probably improper.
 Think about it. eBay knows and does nothing.
+In March 2009, Google filed a statement with the parliamentary authorities in New Zealand stating that 57% of takedowns under the DMCA are from competitors and 37% of takedown notices under the DCMA are invalid copyright claims.
+While the two numbers probably overlap some, it is easy to guess that two-thirds of takedowns are either illegal or highly suspicious.

 Most of these companies are brought to our attention by people who have been hurt by them or who have questions about the policies of the companies.
+Some we added ourselves.
 If you have nominations for Tabberone's Trademark And Copyright Abusers' Hall Of Shame feel free to contact us.
 We do require authentication concerning any alleged transgressions and not every company nominated ends up in Tabberone's Trademark And Copyright Abusers' Hall Of Shame.
+This listing is but a few of what we call abusers who are lurking on the internet violating the rights of others or attempting to control the secondary market with highly questionable activities and false statements of authority.
+These are just the ones about which we have heard.
+Imagine how many more abuses there are out there every day that avoid the recognition they so richly deserve.

 Alphabetically listed.

 Adorable Decor, a seller on eBay who is infringing and who has been referring people to this web site to support her arguments that she has the right to infringe.
 A real badd-itude problem and trash-mouth.
 She's now selling using the new ID TinyTotsNTeens.
-And, she has friends, not just the voices in her head.
+And, she claims she actually has real friends, not just the voices in her head.

 Alex Grey, a weirdo NY artist with an equally weird lawyer, Laurence Singer, both of whom believe that the limits on copyrights do not apply to them.
 They have sued someone who is reselling licensed prints purchased from Alex Grey.
 We kid you not.
 Added May 21, 2008.